markbercow/markbercow.github.io/src/index.md

 ## 🛠️ Featured Projects

 ### 📻 vDX Ham Radio Spot and DXCC Tracker
-_A Google Maps js API-based SPA that shows an amateur radio operators current country count and live worldwide spot information.
+_A Google Maps js API-based SPA that shows an amateur radio operator's current country count and live worldwide spot information.
 A long time project used for continual learning._

 - Real-time spots of active hams heard around the world, and an active map display of previous contacts by country
 - First started as a Flask full-stack project, I've used this project to learn APIs, front-end dev, databases, authentication, and Google Maps javascript API